EQMOD/EQM_OBDWEB/README.md

 ![image](https://github.com/EQMOD/EQM_OBDWEB/assets/29789200/6ec90e6d-9703-4562-81ae-175638fadb18)

-Here is one Example of an ESP32-CAM Board used as an OBD-II Emulator and its flashing LED as an indicator for CAN BUS Activity :-D
+Here is one example of an ESP32-CAM Board used as an OBD-II Emulator and its flashing LED as an indicator for CAN BUS Activity :-D

 ![image](https://github.com/EQMOD/EQM_OBDWEB/assets/29789200/51ed0ea7-c57d-46cc-8f41-440a0ab3e130)